HaukeBartsch/sdcm/README.md

 ### Install on MacOS

 Download the sdcm executable that matches your platform.
 Copy the file (statically linked executable) to a folder in your path (e.g. /usr/local/bin).
+The instructions below work if you have access to 'wget' (install on Mac with 'brew', use 'sudo' if you do not have permissions to write to /usr/local/bin/).

 Intel-based mac (amd64)